-We provide a clean, safe environment for learning at our school.
+A clean, safe environment for learning is provided at our school.
 Our custodial staff performs basic cleaning operations in each classroom every day, and there is a regular schedule of ongoing maintenance and earthquake and fire preparedness.
-Classroom space, library, office, and rest room facilities are adequate to support our instructional programs.
+Classroom space, library, office, and rest room facilities are more than adequate to support our instructional programs.
 The playgrounds are supervised by teachers and instructional aides.
+Our students are taught to resolve conflicts in a calm and nonphysical manner; fighting and/or physical altercations are extremely rare at Anza and result in serious and immediate consequences.
 Vandalism incidents continue to remain low.
 Students benefit from a clean, safe facility that reinforces the high value placed on education by the school community.
-We hold emergency drills for earthquake, fire, lockdown, and shelter-in-place each month.